scribe-security/docs/docs/ci-integrations/github/actions/action-report.md

 ---
 title: Report
 ---
-# Scribe GitHub actions - `valint report`
+# Scribe GitHub Actions - `valint report`
-Scribe offers GitHub actions for embedding evidence collecting and validated integrity of your supply chain. \
+Scribe offers GitHub Actions for embedding evidence collecting and validated integrity of your supply chain.

-`valint report` is used to collect evidence and generate an SBOM.
+Use `valint report` to validate integrity of your supply chain.

 Further documentation [Github integration](https://scribe-security.netlify.app/docs/ci-integrations/github/)

-## Other actions
+## Other Actions
 * [bom - action](https://github.com/scribe-security/action-bom/README.md)
 * [verify - action](https://github.com/scribe-security/action-verify/README.md)
 * [integrity report - action](https://github.com/scribe-security/action-report/README.md)
 * [installer - action](https://github.com/scribe-security/action-installer/README.md)

-## Report action
+## Report Action
 Action for `valint report`.
 Once a set of evidence is uploaded to Scribe service an integrity report is generated on your build.
 At the end of your pipeline run, decide to accept or fail a build, depending on the integrity analysis result reported by Scribe.